“St. Noel is a Catholic Community

 To learn more about St. Noel please click on one of the links below.

 Catholics living in the Village belonged to parishes in nearby communities including Immaculate Conception in Willoughby, Our Lady of Mt.
-Carmel in Wickliffe, and St. Felicitas in Euclid.
+Carmel in Wickliffe, and St. John of the Cross (formerly St. Felicitas) in Euclid.
 In the mid-1960s, the construction of I-90 and I-271 and the extension of utility lines into the area, created an influx of families into the community.
-Many of these families were Catholic and, although they became part of their new community in many ways, their church life was centered in other communities.
+Many of these families were Catholic and, although they became part of their new community, their church life was centered in other communities.
 The desire grew for a parish centered in their own community.

-Parishioners were actively involved in all stages of the planning and building of the church building, begun in 1982 and dedicated one your later on August 21, 1983.
+Parishioners were actively involved in all stages of the planning and building of the church building, begun in 1982 and dedicated one year later on August 21, 1983.
 The Outdoor Chapel was created in the woods behind the church by the Youth Group and other volunteers spearheaded by Andy Hudock.
-It continues to be maintained by volunteers.
+Though it is no longer used for liturgies, it remains a quiet space for prayer and reflection.
 The Parish Hall was begun in 1986 and built primarily by volunteers.
 It was completed in April, 1988.

 St. Noel Parish now has a beautiful Church building in a lovely wooded setting that provides parishioners an inspirational gathering place to worship God as a community, as well as to celebrate those special events in their lives.
 The Parish Hall offers an elegant setting for parish activities and all sorts of other celebrations for parishioners and others in the community.